SC Education Policy Fellowship Program

 *Unless otherwise noted meetings will be held at SC Archives and History, 8301 Parklane Road, Columbia, SC 29223.
 SC-EPFP will make every effort to keep the meeting dates as posted but dates are subject to change.
 Meeting dates and locations are subject to change.
 Fellows are expected to attend all sessions (up to two days may be missed in an emergency) and the Washington Policy Seminar to receive a certificate.

-SC-EPFP is coordinated by Cassie Barber, Executive Director of the South Carolina School Improvement Council, Educational Leadership and Policy Department, College of Education, University of South Carolina, with support from Sally Barefoot, Director of the Office of Leader Effectiveness at the South Carolina Department of Education, and Bruce Moseley of the Office of Leader Effectiveness.
-Ms. Barber, Ms. Barefoot and Mr. Moseley are EPFP alumni.
-For more information about SCEPFP, please contact Cassie Barber at 803-777-7658 or 800-868-2232.
+SC-EPFP is coordinated by Tom Hudson, Executive Director of the South Carolina School Improvement Council, Educational Leadership and Policy Department, College of Education, University of South Carolina, with support from Sally Barefoot, Director of the Office of Leader Effectiveness at the South Carolina Department of Education, and Bruce Moseley of the Office of Leader Effectiveness.
+Mr. Hudson, Ms. Barefoot and Mr. Moseley are EPFP alumni.
+For more information about SCEPFP, please contact Tom Hudson at 803-777-7658 or 800-868-2232.

 17 South Carolina professional and civic leaders